brianhigh/gnarwall/doc/DebianLiveFilteringBridge.md

 #### Formatting the Partition

 ```
-$ sudo mkfs.ext3 -L live-sn /dev/sdb2
+$ sudo mkfs.ext3 -L persistent /dev/sdb2
 ```

-This adds the live-sn label which tells Debian Live to use it for persistent live-snapshots.
+This adds the `persistent` label which tells Debian Live to use it for live-snapshot storage.

 If you use some other labels supported by live-initramfs, you can get other behavior, like live real-time read-write functionality.
 (We opted for the snapshot option to minimize disk activity.)